 Working from home, the pure luxury of making your own schedule and being in control of your time.
 We all picture ourselves sporting the most glamorous pajamas, deeply sunk into the comfy pillows on our beds, a chai latte on the bedside table, tapping away on the laptop.
 But after the first couple of happy days as a working-from-home ninja this enchanting image fades and you realize you didn’t take a shower, your lunch was nothing but a bag of Lays sour cream & onion, and your back is hurting from lying in bed all day.
 Okay, you’ve already washed the dishes, done two loads of laundry and arranged your socks by color but you haven’t actually started working yet.
 You’ve been scrolling through Instagram and suddenly the day is almost over.
 And the last time you’ve talked to somebody in person was the pizza delivery guy two nights ago.
 This is when reality hits you.
 Working from home is like a minefield.
 There are traps everywhere but with a good action plan and by forming a couple of new habits you can get in control.
 Don’t worry!

 The most important first.
 If you find yourself working 24/7 all the time you’re doing it wrong.
 You can’t be productive for long periods on end.
 You will get unconcentrated and burn out quickly if you don’t give yourself the time to recharge.
-The best way to avoid running on low battery is to create a real schedule.
+The best way to avoid running on low batteries is to create a fixed schedule.
 A schedule which works for you not against you.
 You need to separate business time and me-time.
 Setting office hours is the best thing you can do in this situation.
 Figure out how many hours you want to work every day.
 During this time you don’t do your laundry, you don’t call your mom and you don’t get distracted by anything else.
 You will be surprised how much you can get done when you focus on work only.
 This strict separation of work and play also allows you to manage your free time better.
-And you won’t have a bad consciousness when you schedule time for yourself.
+And you won’t have a bad consciousness when you schedule a bit of time for yourself.

 If you’re like me and you’ve trouble to concentrate when household tasks are waiting to get done, do them first thing in the morning and your mind will be free of those distractions.